jonr22/dotfiles/README.md

 * `.aliases.local` - aliases to be used by both zsh and bash
 * `.env.local` - environment settings (like PATH modification) to be used by both zsh and bash
 * `.gitconfig.local` - local git settings such as user and email
-* `.tmux.conf.local` - local tmux settings, mac and linux specific copy/paste settings can be used by linking to either `tmux/tmux.conf.mac` or `tmux/tmux.conf.linux`
+* `.tmux.conf.local` - local tmux settings, OS X and linux specific copy/paste settings can be used by linking to either `tmux/tmux.conf.mac` or `tmux/tmux.conf.linux`
 * `.vimrc.local` - vim customizations

 ##External Dependencies

 While not everything on this list is, strictly speaking, a dependency, they are all used by this setup and enhance the experience of working with this configuration.

-###mac and linux
+###OS X and linux
 * [exuberant c-tags](http://ctags.sourceforge.net/)
 * [jedi](https://github.com/davidhalter/jedi)
 * [jshint](http://www.jshint.com/)